 (22) (A) For 2004 through 2026 model-year heavy-duty Otto-cycle engines, except 2024 through 2026 model-year engines used in medium-duty vehicles with a GVWR from 10,001 to 14,000 pounds, for carbon monoxide, particulate, and oxides of nitrogen plus non-methane hydrocarbon emissions standards, a period of use of 10 years or 110,000 miles, whichever first occurs.

-(B) For 2027 through 2030 model-year heavy-duty Otto-cycle engines used in heavy-duty vehicles with a GVWR greater than 14,000 pounds, for carbon monoxide, particulate, oxides of nitrogen, and non-methane hydrocarbon emissions standards, a period of use of 12 years or 155,000 miles, whichever first occurs.

-(C) For 2031 and subsequent model-year heavy-duty Otto-cycle engines used in heavy-duty vehicles with a GVWR greater than 14,000 pounds, for carbon monoxide, particulate, oxides of nitrogen, and non-methane hydrocarbon emissions standards, a period of use of 15 years or 200,000 miles, whichever first occurs.
+(B) For 2027 and subsequent model-year spark-ignition engines used in heavy-duty vehicles with a GVWR greater than 14,000 pounds, for carbon monoxide, particulate matter, oxides of nitrogen, and hydrocarbon emissions standards, a period of use of 15 years or 200,000 miles, or 10,000 hours, whichever first occurs.

-(D) For 2024 and subsequent model-year Otto-cycle engines used in medium-duty vehicles with a GVWR from 10,001 to 14,000 pounds, see subparagraph (l)(18) of this section.

 (22.1) For 2014 through 2020 model-year heavy-duty Otto-cycle engines certified to the Greenhouse Gas emission standards in sections 1956.8(c)(4) and 1956.8(h)(6), title 13, CCR, for carbon dioxide, nitrous oxide, and methane emissions standards, the useful life shall be a period of use of ten years or 110,000 miles, whichever first occurs.
-For 2021 and subsequent model-year heavy-duty Otto-cycle engines certified to the Greenhouse Gas emission standards in sections 1956.8(c)(4) and 1956.8(h)(6), title 13, CCR, for carbon dioxide, nitrous oxide, and methane emission standards, the useful life shall be a period of use of fifteen years or 150,000 miles, whichever first occurs.
+For 2021 through 2026 model-year heavy-duty Otto-cycle engines certified to the Greenhouse Gas emission standards in sections 1956.8(c)(4) and 1956.8(h)(6), title 13, CCR, and 2027 and subsequent model-year heavy-duty spark-ignition engines certified to the Greenhouse Gas emission standards in section 1956.8.2(b)(7), title 13, CCR, for carbon dioxide, nitrous oxide, and methane emission standards, the useful life shall be a period of use of fifteen years or 150,000 miles, whichever first occurs.

-(23) For 2022 and subsequent model year hybrid powertrains optionally certified pursuant to 13 CCR § 1956.8, for carbon monoxide, particulate, oxides of nitrogen, and non-methane hydrocarbons emissions standards:
+(23) For 2022 through 2026 model year hybrid powertrains optionally certified pursuant to 13 CCR § 1956.8, for carbon monoxide, particulate, oxides of nitrogen, and non-methane hydrocarbons emissions standards:

-(A) For diesel hybrid powertrains primarily used in vehicles with a GVWR from 14,001 to 19,500 pounds, the periods of use and model year implementation schedules for light heavy-duty diesel engines in section 2112(l)(19) shall apply to the hybrid powertrains.
+(A) For diesel hybrid powertrains primarily used in vehicles with a GVWR from 14,001 to 19,500 pounds, the periods of use and model year implementation schedules for light heavy-duty diesel engines in section 2112(l)(19)(A) shall apply to the hybrid powertrains.

-(B) For diesel hybrid powertrains primarily used in vehicles with a GVWR from 19,501 to 33,000 pounds, the periods of use and model year implementation schedules for medium heavy-duty diesel engines in section 2112(l)(20) shall apply to the hybrid powertrains.
+(B) For diesel hybrid powertrains primarily used in vehicles with a GVWR from 19,501 to 33,000 pounds, the periods of use and model year implementation schedules for medium heavy-duty diesel engines in section 2112(l)(20)(A) shall apply to the hybrid powertrains.

-(C) For diesel hybrid powertrains primarily used in vehicles with a GVWR greater than 33,000 pounds, the periods of use and model year implementation schedules for heavy heavy-duty diesel engines in section 2112(l)(21) shall apply to the hybrid powertrains.
+(C) For diesel hybrid powertrains primarily used in vehicles with a GVWR greater than 33,000 pounds, the periods of use and model year implementation schedules for heavy heavy-duty diesel engines in section 2112(l)(21)(A) shall apply to the hybrid powertrains.

-(D) For Otto-cycle hybrid powertrains used in vehicles with a GVWR greater than 14,000 pounds, the periods of use and model year implementation schedules for heavy-duty engines in section 2112(l)(22) shall apply to the hybrid powertrains.
+(D) For Otto-cycle hybrid powertrains used in vehicles with a GVWR greater than 14,000 pounds, the periods of use and model year implementation schedules for heavy-duty engines in section 2112(l)(22)(A) shall apply to the hybrid powertrains.

-(E) In the case of diesel hybrid powertrains used in incomplete vehicles with a GVWR from 10,001 to 14,000 pounds, the periods of use and model year implementation schedules for heavy-duty engines in sections 2112(l)(18) or (l)(19), as applicable, shall apply to the hybrid powertrains.
+(E) In the case of diesel hybrid powertrains used in incomplete vehicles with a GVWR from 10,001 to 14,000 pounds, the periods of use and model year implementation schedules for heavy-duty engines in sections 2112(l)(18) shall apply to the hybrid powertrains.